Genesys Co-browse Sessions

 Once a session has been terminated, it cannot be reactivated.
 If the session was deactivated accidentally, a new session has to be initiated, with a new session identifier.

 Participating in a Co-browse Session

 Once a co-browse session begins, the agent can use his or her mouse pointer to guide the customer through the web site.
 Agents start co-browse sessions in Pointer Mode.
 In Pointer Mode, the customer and the agent can see each other's mouse pointer but the agent can not enter any information into the web page, click buttons, or navigate the customer's browser.
 If the agent needs to enter information into the web page or to navigate the browser, he or she can send the customer a request to switch the co-browse session to Write Mode.
 For more information on Pointer Mode and Write Mode, see Pointer Mode and Write Mode.

 All actions (mouse clicks, key presses, and so on) are actually performed on the customer side.
 Any actions taken by the agent are sent to the customer's browser.
 This ensures a secure approach, as all browsing is done on one side—the customer's side.
 This approach also provides for greater performance and a more seamless customer experience.
 Each participant can see the other participant's mouse movements as well.
 This enables an agent to point to specific sections on the web page to help direct the customer through their task.

-Some fields can have the data masked.
-For example, you might choose to hide the customer's user name, email address, password, Social Security information, and so on, from the agent.
-The end user can easily identify which information is hidden (data masked) from the agent.
-By default, all passwords are masked.
+Administrators can limit which fields are visible to and editable by the agent.
+Some fields might be grayed out entirely, and some might have the data masked.
+For example, administrators might choose to hide the customer's password, Social Security Information, and so on from the agent.
+The customer can easily identify which information is hidden from the agent.
+By default, all